Section 33 of the Canadian Charter of Rights and Freedoms: Municipal elections (2018)

 In August 2018, the government of Ontario passed the Better Local Government Act, which, among other things, ordered the Toronto City Council to change its electoral ward boundaries for the 2018 municipal election to match the boundaries used for federal and provincial electoral ridings, thus reducing the number of wards from 47 to 25.
 Premier of Ontario Doug Ford stated that the council had "failed to act on the critical issues facing the city", and claimed cost savings of $25 million over the next four years.
 The bill was controversial for both its intent and its timing, as it came in the midst of a municipal election campaign.
 The electoral boundaries had already been realigned for the 2018 election to expand it from 44 to 47 wards, by consolidating several existing wards and adding new ones.

 On September 10, 2018, the act was struck down by Superior Court Justice Edward Belobaba as unconstitutional, ruling that the larger wards infringed voters' rights to an election whose outcome provides "effective representation", and that unilaterally changing electoral boundaries in the middle of a campaign infringed on candidates' freedom of expression.
 Shortly afterward, Ford announced his intent to table legislation authorizing an invocation of the notwithstanding clause to overturn the ruling, which, if passed, would have been the first use of the notwithstanding clause in Ontario.
 However, on September 19, the Court of Appeal for Ontario granted a stay of the Superior Court's decision, allowing the province to again implement a 25-ward structure for the City of Toronto.
 During the oral argument for that case, the counsel for the attorney general stated that the provincial government would not proceed with the legislation to invoke the notwithstanding clause if the stay was granted.
-Justice Belobaba's ruling was ultimately overturned 3-2 by the Court of Appeal in a full hearing.
+Belobaba's ruling was ultimately overturned 3-2 by the Court of Appeal in a full hearing.
 The Court of Appeal ruling was upheld by the Supreme Court of Canada in 2021; in a 5-4 ruling, a majority of the Court ruled that Ontario's Better Local Government Act violated neither freedom of expression nor the unwritten constitutional principle of democracy.

 Third-party political advertising (2021)

 In early 2021, the Ontario government passed the Protecting Ontario Elections Act, 2021, which restricted the ability of private sector organizations from running political advertisements outside of election periods.
 In June, The Ontario Superior Court found the law to violate freedom of expression, and struck down those sections of the law.
-The Ontario government then passed the Protecting Elections and Defending Democracy Act, 2021 to enact the restrictions using the Notwithstanding Clause.
+The Ontario government then passed the Protecting Elections and Defending Democracy Act, 2021 to enact the restrictions using the notwithstanding clause.

-In March 2023, the Court of Appeal for Ontario struck down the law again, this time for violating a section of the charter not protected by the notwithstanding clause relating to voter participation.
+In March 2023, the Court of Appeal for Ontario struck down the law again as violation of voter participation rights protected by section 3 of the Charter, which cannot be subject to the notwithstanding clause.
+In 2025, a 5–4 majority of the Supreme Court of Canada affirmed the Court of Appeal decision.